Forest campaigners accused of spiking roads.

 Attn: Monique Dawson (VicForests CEO).

 Thanks for the heads up on this latest public announcement from VicForests.
 We have seen a long history of such claims and often timed to assist the logging industry when its credibility is very low.
-The pattern shows there is almost never proof of whether the claimed crime was real or in fact carried out by forest campaigners or industry players.
+The pattern shows there is almost never proof of whether the claimed crime was carried out by forest campaigners or industry players, or in fact was real.

 We can cite at least three of these with plenty more evidence in the files if you are unaware of the history of these types of industry dirty tricks.
 In fact Bob Burton has compiled a large dosier of such tactics.